DataDog/dd-trace-php/tests/Frameworks/README.md

 * `/simple_view`: GET request that renders a view
 * `/error`: GET request that throws an exception (returns a **500** response)

+## CakePHP

+In order to generate the sample CakePHP apps we installed it as a new project [using Composer](https://packagist.org/packages/cakephp/cakephp).

+    $ cd tests/Frameworks/CakePHP

+### CakePHP 2.8

+    $ composer create-project cakephp/cakephp Version_2_8 2.8.*

 ## Laravel

 In order to generate the sample Laravel apps we used the default commands from the framework's 'Getting started' guides.